 - Voice search is invading everything except your toaster (for now)

 Bluetooth has become a ubiquitous standard for wireless devices.
 Offering relatively low power consumption, small chipsets, reliable enough communications protocols, and a catchy name, Bluetooth has found it’s way into our hearts.
 But it’s not without problems.
 Range is limited.
 Signal strength is unreliable, and often cuts out.
 And battery consumption is noticeable, especially on devices like true wireless earbuds where 50mAh batteries are as big as is realistic.

 Bluetooth uses a combination of hardware and software to create the lean wireless protocol.
 But the current iteration of Bluetooth is about to be replaced by a next generation chipset.
 Bluetooth 5 isn’t just an incremental number up, it’s a small revolution on tiny, low power chip.
 And it’s well timed.
-ABI Research predicts that by 2021 there will be 48 Billion devices connected to the internet.
+ABI Research predicts any day now there will be 48 Billion devices connected to the internet.
 Of those, 30% will likely use Bluetooth.

 From Bluetooth SIG: